avestura/AryanWPFTemplate/README.md

 ##### Views/Controls
 Define your custom controls here.
 ##### Views/Pages
-If your app is a multiple mage application, put your pages here.
+Page section for multiple pages applications.
 ##### Views/PartialViews
 You can define Partial Views here.
 If you have a view that you want to use it in multiple places, simply define it here and use it anywhere you want.
 Menues are the best examples.